elliotpalmer/servicepytan/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to servicepytan's documentation!
+servicepytan
 ========================================
+A library

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Table of Contents:

    quickstart
-   source/modules
+   modules
+   reference

 Indices and tables